kingflamez/Magento-Rave/README.md

-# Flutterwave Rave
+# Flutterwave Rave Magento 1x

-A magento module that allows you to accept payment on Magento version `> 1.5 < 2.0`
+A magento module that allows you to accept payment on Magento 1x

 ## Requirements
 - Existing Magento installation on your web server.